-Some members of the Clitocybe family can look like the Giant Funnel but the clue is in the name, the cap can be up to forty cm in diameter with a short, thick stem distinguishing it from most Clitocybe.
+Some members of genus Clitocybe can look like the Giant Funnel but the clue is in the name, the cap can be up to forty cm in diameter with a short, thick stem distinguishing it from most of the Clitocyboid species.

 White.
 Ellipsoid and smooth.

 This mushroom is reported as edible but can cause gastric upsets in some people so it is best to try just a small amount well cooked if it your first time trying them.